**The following information is intended for customers enrolled in the beta testing for Calls (video chat). This beta is now closed**

 - To disable Calls, you will need to contact Jostle.

 - Record or screen capture features are not included in the Beta.

 - Calls Beta is not compatible with Mobile.

 - Chrome's WebRTC Leak Prevent and other similar browser extensions may interfere with the video functionality.
 Disabling these extensions before launching Calls should resolve such issues.

-- People popover menu (hover over a user’s image in People—see image below)
+- The People popover menu (hover over a user’s image in People, then select Call—see image below)

-- Profile (click on a user’s avatar image in a Discussion, on a News Article, in an Activity update, etc.)
+- A user's Profile (open by clicking on a user’s avatar image in a Discussion, on a News Article, or in an Activity update, and then select Call)

-- Existing Direct Message (in the Action Bar)
+- Any existing Direct Message (click the telephone icon in the Action Bar)

 When receiving a call, the recipient’s screen will go dim and an “incoming call” modal will appear, identifying the caller (you) and giving the option to Accept or Decline.